Mock Interview Prompts: 13 AI Drills That Actually Prepare You

 13 prompts that put AI in adversarial-interviewer mode — behavioral with follow-up probes, system design with real pushback, take-home review, senior-to-staff calibration, and a scored post-mock report.

-The default AI mock interview is useless: you say something vague, the AI says “great answer”, and you walk into the real loop convinced you’re ready.
+The default AI mock interview is useless: you say something vague, the model replies “great answer”, and you walk into the real loop convinced you’re ready.
 Then a real interviewer probes once and you fold.
 These prompts force adversarial mode — the model has to push back on capacity estimates, refuse “increase engagement” as a metric, name the failure mode you didn’t mention, and at the end produce a scored rubric you can act on.
-Pair with the interview debrief prompts so each mock becomes a drill list.
+Pair them with the interview debrief prompts so each mock becomes a drill list.

 Best for